Schagen: 16th–19th centuries

-20th through 21st century
+20th–21st centuries

-During the 20th century prosperity decreased slowly.
-Especially after the Second World there was a sharp decline in the agricultural sector.
-As Schagen did not only depended on agriculture, the decline was less than in surrounding rural communities.
+During the 20th century, prosperity decreased slowly.
+Especially after the Second World War there was a sharp decline in the agricultural sector.
+As Schagen did not only depend on agriculture, the decline was less than in surrounding rural communities.
 Around 1960 Schagen started to flourish again, though population was still below 5,000.
-The seventies were a large boom for Schagen.
-In the early nineties, the growth gradually diminished but Schagen remained relatively strong compared to neighboring nuclei and municipalities.
+The seventies saw a large boom for Schagen.
+In the early nineties, growth gradually diminished but Schagen remained relatively strong compared to neighboring municipalities.

 From 2005 to 2007, Schagen resident Johan Huibers built a ship modeled after the biblical description of Noah's Ark in Schagen.
 Johan's Ark was opened to the public in April 2007 and later towed between various port cities in the Netherlands.

 Transportation

-At Schagen railway station Intercity trains stop, providing good connectivity with Den Helder to the North as well as Alkmaar and Amsterdam to the South.
+Intercity trains stop at Schagen railway station, providing good connectivity with Den Helder to the North and Alkmaar and Amsterdam to the South.
 All south-bound trains pass through Amsterdam Centraal, and then continue through Utrecht Centraal either to Eindhoven and Maastricht or to Arnhem and Nijmegen.
 The journey time to Amsterdam is 51 minutes (Sloterdijk) or 57 minutes (Centraal.)

 The railway station is Schagen's hub for local and regional bus services.

 As of 2017, three of the five operational vlotbruggen ("float bridges") are in Schagen: at Burgervlotbrug, at Sint Maartensvlotbrug, and at 't Zand.

 Politics

 The municipal council of Schagen consists of 29 seats, which are divided as follows:

+Due to the interim local elections in November 2012 for the new merged municipal council, Schagen did not take part in the Dutch-wide municipal elections of 2014.